pnp/script-samples/scripts/teams-export-channel-conversations-to-html/README.md

 ## Summary

 This PowerShell script will export the teams channel conversations to an HTML file with expand collapse feature based on Teams and channel.
 The output file has inline html/css which makes it in readable format with propering indentation.
-Ideally the script can be used to export the conversatoin before archiving/deleting the channel but storing the conversation somewhere in SharePoint.
-Set this up in Azure Runbook..
+Ideally the script can be used to export the conversation before archiving/deleting the channel but storing the conversation somewhere in SharePoint.
+We can set this up in Azure Runbook as part of our automation.

 ## Implementation
 - Install the prerequisites from https://pnp.github.io/cli-microsoft365/user-guide/installing-cli/#